reactive-python/reactpy/docs/source/examples.rst

 .. literalinclude:: examples/primary_secondary_buttons.py

-Move the slider and see the event information update 👇
+Click the buttons and see the event information update 👇

 .. interactive-widget:: primary_secondary_buttons